-- -- The sale of shares of common stock to the underwriters under the underwriting agreement; - -- Transactions by any person other than us relating to shares of common stock or other securities acquired in open market transactions after the completion of this offering; and - -- Issuances of shares of common stock or options to purchase shares of common stock pursuant to our employee benefit plans as in existence on the date of this prospectus supplement and consistent with past practices.
+- The sale of shares of common stock to the underwriters under the underwriting agreement; - -- Transactions by any person other than us relating to shares of common stock or other securities acquired in open market transactions after the completion of this offering; - -- Transfers for estate planning purposes, provided that any transferee agrees to be subject to the restrictions described above; and - -- Issuances of shares of common stock or options to purchase shares of common stock pursuant to our employee benefit plans as in existence on the date of this prospectus supplement and consistent with past practices.

-Our common stock is listed on the Nasdaq National Market under the symbol "CDIS." $\,$
+Our common stock is listed on the Nasdaq National Market under the symbol "CDIS." $% \begin{center} \begin{cen$